-After this option was eliminated from battery status, There are a number of applications for MacOS to show the remaining time of the battery.
-A simpler solution is to see "Battery Time Remaining" in Activiry Monitor application that is present on all MacOS.
+After this option was eliminated from battery status, a series of macOS applications have appeared that show the remaining battery time.
+A simpler solution is to see "Battery Time Remaining" in the Activiry Monitor application, which is present on all macOS operating systems.

 As we can see Battery Time Remaining in Sierra MacOS

-All you have to do is to open utility Activity Monitor and go to the tab "Energy"
+All you have to do is to open utility Activity Monitor and let's go to the tab "Energy".

 In the bottom of a utility to see the battery status.
 Percentage of energy left, time left and how long is running on battery.